HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 Particularly in the last disc-fading model (Section~\ref{bulge_disc_outsidein_model}), the outside-in fading seems to be too aggressive.
 The way in which the fading is implemented leads to a large contraction in the half-light radius of a galaxy.
 Certainly, if the gradient of the outside-in fading was shallower, the magnitude of this contraction could be reduced (as is evident in Figure~\ref{fig:outsidein_fading_toy_model} for example), and faded galaxies that approximately follow the PSB mass--size relation could be achieved.

-Nevertheless, it is clear that the combination of modelling a galaxy with a bulge and disc component, as well as implementing outside-in disc-fading (Section~\ref{bulge_disc_outsidein_model}) can lead to the required contraction in size {\it and} the required increase in bulge-dominance that is observed between the star-forming and PSB cluster galaxies.
+Nevertheless, it is clear that with more sophisticated modelling -- particularly in the exploration of different fading gradients -- outside-in fading can lead to the required contraction in size {\it and} the required increase in bulge-dominance that is observed between the star-forming and PSB cluster galaxies.